 The Musicians Union hourly rates help you work out how much you charge for gigs.
 It covers local pub gigs as a band or solo artist to corporate and New Year’s Eve events.
 Also, try talking to performers in your area and ask them for advice.

 Remember that your rate can easily increase as you accumulate experience, skill and popularity.
 The better you get, and the more renowned you become, the more people might be willing to pay.
-The type of event you play can also be a big factor in adjusting what you charge so let’s learn more about established rates and how they can vary.

 How much do pub gigs pay?